openfaas/openfaas.github.io/_posts/2020-08-13-faasd-tls-terraform.md

 ### Check that it worked

-The next step is to check that everything worked, you can verify this with the `faas-cli login` command, using the output from `terraform output`
+The next step is to check that everything worked, you can verify this with the `faas-cli login` command, using the output from `terraform output login_cmd`

 ```bash
 # Prefix with two spaces, to prevent tracking in your bash